TILT Holdings Board of Directors Announces Leadership Change; Appoints Tim Conder as Interim CEO

-PHOENIX, April 24, 2023 (GLOBE NEWSWIRE) -- TILT Holdings Inc. ("TILT" or the "Company") (NEO: TILT) TLLTF, a global provider of cannabis business solutions that include inhalation technologies, cultivation, manufacturing, processing, brand development and retail, today announced a leadership change where Gary Santo has resigned as Chief Executive Officer ("CEO") of the Company, and board of directors ("Board") member, Tim Conder, is appointed Interim CEO, effective April 21, 2023.
+/EIN News/ -- PHOENIX, April 24, 2023 (GLOBE NEWSWIRE) -- TILT Holdings Inc. (“TILT” or the “Company”) (NEO: TILT) (OTCQX: TLLTF), a global provider of cannabis business solutions that include inhalation technologies, cultivation, manufacturing, processing, brand development and retail, today announced a leadership change where Gary Santo has resigned as Chief Executive Officer (“CEO”) of the Company, and board of directors (“Board”) member, Tim Conder, is appointed Interim CEO, effective April 21, 2023.

 Mr. Conder has been a Board member since October 2019.
 Previously, Mr. Conder served as the Company’s President and Chief Operating Officer from 2019 until 2020, following TILT’s acquisition of its former business unit Blackbird, a cannabis software and services company co-founded by Mr. Conder.